awsdocs/amazon-s3-developer-guide/doc_source/IndexDocumentSupport.md

-# Configuring an Index Document<a name="IndexDocumentSupport"></a>
+# Configuring an index document<a name="IndexDocumentSupport"></a>

+When you enable website hosting, you must also configure and upload an index document\.
 An *index document* is a webpage that Amazon S3 returns when a request is made to the root of a website or any subfolder\.
 For example, if a user enters `http://www.example.com` in the browser, the user is not requesting any specific page\.
 In that case, Amazon S3 serves up the index document, which is sometimes referred to as the *default page*\.

 When you enable static website hosting for your bucket, you enter the name of the index document \(for example, `index.html`\)\.
 After you enable static website hosting for your bucket, you upload an HTML file with the index document name to your bucket\.